 Costume designer Colleen Atwood, hairstylist Terry Baliel and make-up artists Valli O’Reilly and Patty York were involved in the creation of the character, for the screen.

-In an interview with New York Post in 2010, York said that six colours were used in Mad Hatter’s eyes.
+In an interview with New York Post in 2010, York said that there were six colours were used in Mad Hatter’s eyes.

-White eyeliner and bold, white eyelashes were also added to Depp’s make-up.
+White eyeliner and white eyelashes were also added to Depp’s make-up.

 Atwood said that the costume that Depp wore was loosely based on the 1860s’ style, to make it seem closer to the period when the book by Carroll was written.